canonical/ubuntu-flutter-plugins/README.md

 For unconditional linear wizards, defining the routes is enough.
 The router follows the order the routes are defined in.
-If there are conditions between the wizard pages, the order can be customized with the `Wizard.onNext` and `Wizard.onBack` callbacks.
+If there are conditions between the wizard pages, the order can be customized with the `WizardRoute.onNext` and `WizardRoute.onBack` callbacks.

 ```dart
 Wizard(